jakobib/phdthesis2013/README.md

     git clone --recursive https://github.org/jakobib/phdthesis2013.git

 The thesis is mainly written in LaTeX (with parts of chapter 5 written in Pandoc Markdown).
+To build the document as PDF one requires at least LaTeX, Pandoc, Perl, BibLaTeX with biber, Perl, GraphViz, and dot2tex.

-Given the required LaTeX packages and the biber command line tool, one should be able to create a PDF with:
+Given the required packages, one should be able to create a PDF with:

+    make patterns
     make new

 ## License